orbs-network/orbs-network-go/services/consensuscontext/README.md

 This file explains non-trivial implementation details in the Consensus Context.

 ## Committees
-A *committee* is a subset of federation nodes, with size between some minimum (currently set at 4) and all of federation nodes.
+A *committee* is a subset of validator nodes, with size between some minimum (currently set at 4) and all of validator nodes.
 The committee nodes' purpose is to participate in a consensus round, that is to reach consensus for a specific block height.

 After consensus is reached, a new committee is chosen.